Comparative Study: Amazon.com And Industry Competitors In Broadline Retail Industry

 -

-At 31.69, the stock's Price to Earnings ratio is 0.88x less than the industry average, suggesting favorable growth potential.
+The Price to Earnings ratio of 32.77 is 0.88x lower than the industry average, indicating potential undervaluation for the stock.

 -